-Freedom and Equality
+>> Freedom and Equality Fundamentally, anarchism

 is the struggle for freedom.
 Freedom from the rulers and corporations who dominate our lives and are destroying our earth.
-Freedom for workers, women, and all oppressed people in all parts of the work!
+Freedom for workers, women, and all oppressed our earth.
+Freedom for workers, women, and all oppressed people in all parts of the world.
 We believe that this sort of freedom can only be achieved together with equality and a fair distribution of resources.